Lightprotocol/light-protocol/README.md

 **The ZK Compression Protocol for Solana**

-Light is a ZK protocol enabling stateless program execution that is purpose-built for Solana.
+Light is a ZK protocol enabling stateless program execution.
+Light is purpose-built for Solana.

 Developers can use Light to...